jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

     read = socketChannel.read(buffer); // set to -1
 }
 ```
-1. On line 1, pos will be equals to the number of bytes written into the Buffer.
+1. On line 1, pos will be equals to the number of bytes written into the `Buffer`.
 2. On line 3, `flip()` is called to set position to 0 and limit to the number of bytes previouly written.
-3. On line 5, it reads from Buffer one byte at a time up to the limit.
+3. On line 5, it reads from `Buffer` one byte at a time up to the limit.
-4. On line 7, finally we clear the **Buffer**.
+4. On line 7, finally we clear the `Buffer`.
 - **Selector**: A Selector can register multiple Channels and will check which ones are ready for accepting new connection, reading or writing.
 Similar to `accept()` method of blocking IO, when `select()` is invoked it will block the appliction until a channel is ready to do an operation.
 Because a Selector can register many channels, only one thread is required to handler multiple connections.
 - **Selection Key**: contains properties for a particular **Channel** (interest set, ready set, selector/channel and an optional attached object).
 Selection keys are mainly use to know the current interest of the channel (`isAcceptable()`, `isReadable()`, `isWritable()`), get the channel and do operations with that channel.

 ### Example

-We will use an Echo Socket Channel server will show how NIO works.
+We will use an **Echo Socket Channel** server will show how NIO works.

 ```java
 var serverSocketChannel = ServerSocketChannel.open();